 • Have been diagnosed with heart failure and reduced kidney function

-EASY AS Study
+EASY AS Study:

 Your heart valve condition (aortic stenosis, or AS) is a common condition in which one of the four heart valves narrows over many years.
 When a valve becomes narrow, it can reduce the flow of blood through the heart and the body.
 Symptoms can include shortness of breath and chest pain; these can take years to develop and some patients never develop symptoms at all.